remla24-team10/model-training/README.md

 - poetry for dependency management.

 ### How to run
-To run this code you need to have poetry installed.
+To run this code you need to have poetry and python3.11 installed.
 You can install the packages by running the following commands:
 (this should be executed in the phishing-detection folder)